python-namibia/python-namibia.github.io-2016/pages/accommodation.md

 See [Hotels.com](http://hotels.com), [Booking.com](https://www.booking.com) or [Google
-Maps](https://goo.gl/maps/bDrBvTrq83v) (note: search Google maps for *hotel*, *guesthouse*, *pension*, and be aware that it doesn't list all hotels.
+Maps](https://goo.gl/maps/bDrBvTrq83v) (note: search Google maps for *hotel*, *guesthouse*, *pension*, and be aware that it doesn't list all hotels).

 ## Private lodgings